-Blue-tongued Skink Care Sheet provided by ReptiFiles
+Blue-Tongued Skink Care Sheet provided by ReptiFiles

-- Meridian 4'x2'x2' PVC Panel Reptile Enclosure
+- 4'x2'x2' Meridian PVC Panel Reptile Enclosure

-- 5” dome heat lamp with a ceramic socket
+- dual dome heat lamp

 - plug-in lamp dimmer

-- 22-24” T5 HO desert UVB bulb and fixture
+- 22-24” UVB bulb and fixture

-- caves x2 (Zen Cave or Zen Corner Cave)
+- Zen Cave or Zen Corner Cave

-- large, shallow water bowl
+- large water bowl

 - soft-tipped feeding tweezers

 An adult blue-tongued skink requires minimum 8 sq ft of floor space, or a 4'x2'x2' Reptile Enclosure.
 Skinks are extremely active and love to explore, so bigger is better.
 Even baby blue-tongued skinks can be housed in an adult-sized enclosure as long as they have lots of hiding places to help them feel secure.